DC Roller Derby

-DC Rollergirls is a women's flat track roller derby league in Washington, D.C.
-DC Rollergirls is a member of the Women's Flat Track Derby Association (WFTDA).
+DC Roller Derby is a women's flat track roller derby league in Washington, D.C.
+DC Roller Derby is a member of the Women's Flat Track Derby Association (WFTDA).

 History

-DC Rollergirls was founded in early 2006 by Ginger Park, Shannon Flowers and Katelyn Coram.
+DC Roller Derby (founded as the DC Rollergirls) was founded in early 2006 by Ginger Park, Shannon Flowers and Katelyn Coram.
 After spending much of the first year recruiting and training, the league first held public games in 2007 at the Dulles SportsPlex.
 By 2010, attendance for home games at the DC Armory was averaging between 1300 and 1500 fans.

-In 2011, DC Rollergirls co-hosted the WFTDA Eastern Regional Tournament along with Baltimore league Charm City Rollergirls.
+In 2011, DC Roller Derby co-hosted the WFTDA Eastern Regional Tournament along with the now-defunct Baltimore league Charm City Roller Derby.

-Before the DC Rollergirls, the area was home to the Washington, D.C.
+Before DC Roller Derby, the area was home to the Washington, D.C.
 Jets, which played banked track roller derby until 1978.

-The DC Rollergirls play most of their bouts at the DC Armory and Dulles SportsPlex; however, the league recently signed a lease on a warehouse located in Edmonston, Maryland.
-The warehouse will serve as a practice facility during but may also host bouts during future seasons.
+DC Roller Derby plays most of their bouts at the DC Armory and Dulles SportsPlex.